 Smart.
 Lively.
 Cheeky.
 A global conversation-starter with a Sesame Street doppleganger who just happens to have discovered (at age thirty-five) that she was on the autism spectrum.

-She is the bestselling female author of any single book in the genre and an award-winning international speaker, celebrated in the press as a "role model of positivity" whose insights touch hearts, lighten spirits, and broaden minds.
+The "autism expert" on Netflix's "Love On the Spectrum," Jennifer is the bestselling female author of any single book in the genre and an award-winning international speaker, celebrated in the press as a "role model of positivity" whose insights touch hearts, lighten spirits, and broaden minds.

 Jennifer graduated from Brown University, going on to the Graduate School of Social Work at Columbia University, and the Graduate School of Education at Queens University.
 She and her family reside near Charlotte, North Carolina.

 Dr. Temple Grandin

 "Disarmingly candid, and appealingly warm...funny, moving, compelling, deep . . an essential conversation with an utterly brilliant mind.
 Jennifer is a natural storyteller."

 Steve Silberman, Neurotribes